 Rehabilitation may be required at any point in the care pathway.
 Issues that may need to be dealt with at this stage include managing cancer-related fatigue, coping with cognitive or physical changes, returning to study or work, and ongoing adjustment to cancer and its sequelae.

-For people with Multiple Myeloma, assessment for referral to the following rehabilitation or recovery services should be undertaken.
+For people with ovarian cancer, assessment for referral to appropriate rehabilitation or recovery services should be undertaken including: